Class 1 NICs: earnings of employees and office holders: salary sacrifices

 The Smart Pensions Scheme

-We have recently become aware of a new scheme (the Smart Pensions Scheme) which involves the employee in giving up cash remuneration in return for the employer taking over responsibility for making the contributions to the pension scheme which were originally made by the employee.
-See NIM02331 for further information regarding this scheme.
+We’ve recently become aware of a new scheme (the Smart Pensions Scheme) which involves the employee in giving up cash remuneration in return for the employer taking over responsibility for making the contributions to the pension scheme which were originally made by the employee.
+See NIM02331 for more information about this scheme.